ncoghlan/misc/notes/python3/questions_and_answers.rst

   on the dynamic memory allocator switching feature added in Python 3.4 and hence cannot be backported to Python 2 without patching the interpreter and building from source
-* :mod:`gc` now provides additional introspection and hook APIs
+* the :mod:`gc` module now provides additional introspection and hook APIs

 The concurrency support has been improved in a number of ways:

-* :mod:`asyncio` (and the supporting :mod:`selectors`) provides greatly
+* :mod:`asyncio` (and the supporting :mod:`selectors` module) provides
-  enhanced native support for asynchronous IO
+  greatly enhanced native support for asynchronous IO
 * :mod:`concurrent.futures` provides straightforward support for dispatching work to separate working processes or threads
-* :mod:`multiprocessing` is far more configurable (including the option to avoid relying on ``os.fork`` on POSIX systems, making it possible to avoid the poor interactions with between threads and ``os.fork``, while still using both multiple processes and threads
+* :mod:`multiprocessing` is far more configurable (including the option to avoid relying on ``os.fork`` on POSIX systems, making it possible to avoid the poor interactions with between threads and ``os.fork``, while still using both multiple processes and threads)
-* the Global Interpreter Lock has been updated to switch contexts based on absolute time intervals, rather than by counting bytecode execution steps (context switches will still occur between bytecode boundaries)
+* the CPython Global Interpreter Lock has been updated to switch contexts based on absolute time intervals, rather than by counting bytecode execution steps (context switches will still occur between bytecode boundaries)

 Notable additions to the standard library's native testing capabilities
 include: